telostia/mass-mymn/readme.md

 ```
 bash ./mymn-bootstrap.sh
 ```
 When asked for number of masternodes, enter 10 for e.g .
-It will download and extra bootstrap to each data folder.
-If you made mistakes here you have to wipe all mn and start over again. (refer to Wipe all masternodes below if need be)
+It will download and extract bootstrap to each data folder.
+If you made mistakes here, you have to wipe all mn and start over again. (refer to Wipe all masternodes data below if need be)

 **Handy masternode genkey script:**

 ```
 bash ./mymn-genkey.sh
 ```
-When asked for number of masternodes, enter 10 for e.g and followed by Each genkey + Enter key  one after another til finnish all 10.
+When asked for number of masternodes, enter 10 for e.g and followed by each genkey and press Enter key one after another til finnish all 10.

 **Final command (symbolic link lost somehow during the bootstrapping and genkey):**
 ```